Egypt's judges new frontline in battle against militancy

 Militants are estimated to have killed more than 600 soldiers and police since the army toppled President Mohamed Mursi of the Muslim Brotherhood in 2013.

-A new front against judges could spell trouble for President Abdel Fattah al-Sisi, who has only just managed to deliver a degree of stability following years of upheaval in Egypt.
+A violent campaign against judges could spell trouble for President Abdel Fattah al-Sisi, who has only just managed to deliver some stability following years of upheaval in Egypt.

+Late on Wednesday, Islamic State's Egypt affiliate urged followers to attack judges, declaring a new front in an insurgency in the world's most populous Arab state.

+"It is wrong for the tyrants to jail our brothers," said cleric Abu Osama al-Masry, who heads Sinai Province, referring to judges in an audio statement posted on a prominent jihadist website.

 On Saturday, three judges were shot dead in the northern Sinai city of al-Arish -- the same day that a court in Cairo sought the death sentence against Mursi and 106 supporters of his now outlawed Muslim Brotherhood.